 Here at easyMoney, making things as easy as possible is a key part of what we do.

-Without a doubt, our expertise and experience are multi-layered – it has to be – but our mantra is to keep things simple.
 We want our communication with our investors, both current and future, to reflect our straightforward approach.
 So, further to our Glossary blogs part 1 and part 2, today the easyMoney team offers you another “useful things to know” piece, to help you make fully informed decisions about your investments.
 Please note you should always seek independent advice before investing.

 Bridging loans.
 Perhaps you’ll be familiar with the term, and you may already have used one as part of a property purchase.
 But how are they relevant to easyMoney and importantly, to your investment in an IFISA from us?

-An IFISA (innovative finance individual savings account) is an ISA that contains peer-to-peer (P2P) lending investments within a tax-free wrapper.
+An IFISA (innovative finance individual savings account) is an ISA that allows you to make peer-to-peer (P2P) lending investments within a tax-free wrapper.

-It matches lenders to borrowers; that is, investors to individuals, businesses or, in the case of easyMoney, property developers.
-In general – although there are no risk-free investments – those who invest in an IFISA earn higher rates of interest than from traditional savings account, not least due to exceptionally low interest rates on savings at present.
+It matches lenders to borrowers; that is, investors to individuals, businesses or, in the case of easyMoney, property professionals.
+In general – although there are no risk-free investments – those who invest in an IFISA earn higher rates of interest than from traditional savings account, not least due to exceptionally low-interest rates on savings at present.
 It must be remembered Capital at risk - Past performance is not an indicator of future results.
 Not protected by the Financial Services Compensation Scheme (FSCS).
 Money invested through easyMoney is concentrated in property and could be affected by market conditions.
 For the same reason, instant access cannot be guaranteed.
 We do not offer investment or tax advice.

-You can invest your annual tax-free allowance of £20,000 this way, and the interest you earn is paid monthly, with nothing owed to HMRC.
+You can invest your annual tax-free allowance of £20,000 or transfer your existing ISA, and the interest you earn is paid monthly, with nothing owed to HMRC.

-A bridging (or bridge) loan is a short-term solution that “bridges the gap” between the time that a debt that needs to be paid and the funds being made available; often, it’s used to buy a property before the purchaser can secure a mortgage.
+A bridge loan is a short-term solution that “bridges the gap” between the time that a debt needs to be paid and the funds being made available; often, it’s used to buy a property before the purchaser can secure a mortgage.